HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 We have a dedicated area for people looking to hire, people looking to advertise they are looking for a gig and business leaders to share insight and advice.
 It is OPT IN, get the roles in **[Role Assignment](https://discord.com/channels/687602309395382282/687692950272344069)** or ask a mod.

+###### Activity

+Activity and gaining more members is the key to unlocking partnered with Discord.
+We have a steady steam but we have about 20% of the server that is active, and the remainder pop in from time to time (Which we are cool with) and then a big majority that are lurking.
+We feel all are welcome and we want to hear from you.
+Dont be shy.
+Speak your opinion, tell us what you think.

+Seeing that the levelling on the Server has become a thing that interest people we have created 5 roles with the good colours for those active people.

+**The Dabbler** Level 5 Orange
+**The Talker**  Level 10 Orange
+**The Noble Friend** Level 15 Orange
+**The Beast** Level 20 Red
+**The Lifer** Level 30 Gold

+###### Roles

+We have a HUGE amount of roles.
+Some are dedicated to OS, some to certs, some are for achievements in the community and the rest are either banter or things to remember a legendary night on VC.

+The rule of thumb is as follows.

+Yellow/Gold  These are our LEET level roles.
+These are for our legends, our Honorable Members (Comes with some perks)
+Red  Typically these are for big community things.
+BSides, Black Hat, DEF CON
+Light Green  Certifications
+Neon Green  CTF's

+If you are not super familiar with Discord, you will realize 1 persons text or they handle is a different colour to others.
+This is pretty much to represent the colour of their highest role.

 ###### Diffie The Tailess

 We are not sure either.
 [Diffie](https://discord.com/channels/687602309395382282/775704552854126614)  is a mystical [Dassie](https://en.wikipedia.org/wiki/Rock_hyrax) that has become our defacto mascot.
 Some say he has a Wifi antenna for a back left leg.